Find Out About Pet Microchips – Protect Your Pet from Pain, Illness and Exploitation

 Medical microchips are an emerging industry.
 The microchip was invented in 1959.
 Some of the first human implants were demonstrated in 1998.
 The FDA classified their use as Class II Medical Devices in October 2004 and they have been implanted in humans as such since 2006.
 However, the FDA official involved in their classification was later became a highly paid employee of the first company approved for the classification.
 The industry has been plagued by questions of integrity and a lack of due diligence for regulation and cancer review.
 False advertising is pervasive as FDA health risk labeling recommendations for humans are not required for pets.

 Animal testing has been conducted since at least the 1980’s.
 Adverse event reporting has been inconsistent, with no mandatory reporting throughout the world until recently.
 Some earlier data is available through the British Small Animal Veterinary Association (BSAVA).
-The AVMA summarizes the BSAVA adverse reaction reports on their website.
+The AVMA summarizes the BSAVA voluntary adverse reaction reports on their website.
 It shows 391 adverse events reported for a period of 1996 through 2009 relating to 3.7 million registered pets with microchip implants.
 Of the 391 adverse events, 301 were migration (includes lost), 36 failed and 54 were reactions.
 That would indicate an event rate of 1 out of 9,462 implants, commonly sited as 1 in 10,000 and generally dismissed as insignificant.
+The AVMA does not make their own risk assessment, but references the World Small Animal Veterinary Association (WSAVA).

-The data through the end of 2017 is shown below.
+The recent UK adverse events associated with microchip implant appear to be significantly higher than the original voluntary data that was the basis for the WSAVA position on pet microchips.
+The data through the end of 2018 is shown below.
 The estimate for the total cat and dog population of the UK is 16 million with 8.5 million dogs subject to mandatory microchip implant.
-Mandatory microchip implant for dogs throughout the UK took effect in April 2016.
-The total number of implants is not tracked, but estimates at various points in time are given.
+Mandatory microchip implant for dogs throughout the UK took effect February 2015 through April 2016.
+The total number of implants is not tracked.
 To do a good comparison to the earlier data for risk assessment, information should be collected over a similar time period, however, the data to date gives us fair estimates that indicate it is approximately ten times higher than the earlier data that has been used for many risk/benefit analysis.

 The BSAVA, the UK VMD, the AVMA and the WSAVA are not reporting on these statistics.